aymenhamrouni/DGET-Dual-Graph-Embedding-Transformer-for-Hybrid-RF-OWC-IoT-Networks/README.md

 3. Commit changes with clear messages: `git commit -m "feat: add awesome feature"`
 4. Push the branch: `git push origin feature/awesome-feature`
 5. Open a Pull Request describing the motivation, approach, and tests/plots if relevant

+## License

+This code is provided for research purposes only.
+All rights reserved.
+Any use of this code must include proper citation of the original paper.

 ## Contact